msqd/harp/docs/contribute/changelogs/unreleased.rst

 Added
 :::::

+* Core: Stream attribute in both HttpRequest and HttpResponse to allow handling streaming objects and to get closer to httpx interfaces.
 * Core/Http: Stream attribute in both HttpRequest and HttpResponse to allow handling streaming objects and to get closer to httpx interfaces.
+* Notifications: Implements a simple way to send notifications to a slack or a google chat webhook to catch errors.
 * Proxy: Added support for multiple remote urls for a given endpoint.
 * Proxy: Added support for default/fallback pools in remote configuration for resilience.
 * Proxy: Added a simple but functional circuit breaker implementation.
 * Proxy: Add probe implementation in background.
-* Core: Stream attribute in both HttpRequest and HttpResponse to allow handling streaming objects and to get closer to httpx interfaces.
-* Notifications: Implements a simple way to send notifications to a slack or a google chat webhook to catch errors.
+* Frontend: Generate typescript types from models, using the intermediary json schema generation provided by pydantic.

 Changed
 :::::::